Cupcake Themed Birthday Party: from cupcake party decorations, cupcake party games and activities, to a cupcake dessert table!

 - mini heart cookies

 I baked four different flavors of cupcakes before the party for decorating.
 We had chocolate chip, coconut, vanilla and chocolate.
 Mini cupcakes would be a great option too.

-We made vanilla frosting, and tinted it dark and light pink.
+I made vanilla frosting, and tinted it dark and light pink.
 We also made chocolate frosting.
-I had grand visions of putting the icing in piping bags for all the kids, but forgot to take the icing out of the fridge on the morning of the party in all the rush, so…we stirred it into submission and set out bowls and knives.
-Of course the highlight to the decorating were all the fun sprinkles and toppings.
+I had grand visions of putting each of the icings in a piping bag for all the kids, but forgot to take the icing out of the fridge on the morning of the party in all the rush, so…we stirred it into submission and set out bowls and knives.
+Of course the highlight to the decorating was all the fun sprinkles and toppings.
 I was collecting for weeks finding every pink decoration I could.

 The sugar roses from the bulk barn were a real hit with the little girls.
 They all had a good time adding them to their cupcakes.
 I also used some pink chocolate to make some 5’s.
-I just melted it and put it in a zip lock with the corner sniped off to pipe them onto wax paper.
+I just melted it and put it in a ziplock with the corner snipped off to pipe them onto wax paper.

 The cupcake decorating was a real hit, everyone enjoyed it, and loved taking their little aprons, and finished cupcake masterpieces home in their “real” bakery boxes.